 - The character of the gain or loss generally depends on whether the virtual currency is a capital asset in the hands of the taxpayer.
 A taxpayer generally realizes capital gain or loss on the sale or exchange of virtual currency that is a capital asset in the hands of the taxpayer.
 For example, stocks, bonds, and other investment property are generally capital assets.
 A taxpayer generally realizes ordinary gain or loss on the sale or exchange of virtual currency that is not a capital asset in the hands of the taxpayer.
 Inventory and other property held mainly for sale to customers in a trade or business are examples of property that is not a capital asset.

 This last point is important.
 As with trading in securities, if a taxpayer trades cryptocurrencies at a level that would characterize him as a dealer and his cryptocurrency holdings as is inventory, then the IRS could take the position that his gains will be treated as ordinary income rather that capital gains.

 New Liability Faced by Cryptocurrency, Bitcoin Trades from Tax Bill

-The recent tax reform Act, which President Trump signed into law in December 2017, contains a provision that will increase the tax liabilities of investors wanting to exchange ether, bitcoin and other types of virtual currencies that have increased in value.
+The recent Tax Reform Act, which President Trump signed into law in December 2017, contains a provision that increases the tax liabilities of investors wanting to exchange ether, bitcoin and other types of virtual currencies that have increased in value.
 This legislation eliminated investors’ ability to defer taxes when one virtual currency is exchanged for another one when the original currency has increased in price.
 This impact comes from the Act’s provision limiting the availability of 1031 “like-kind” exchanges of property to include only real estate property exchanges.